ianfnelson/blog.iannelson.uk/content/posts/2014-04-22-one-reason-why-ncrunch-is-worth-the-cost.md

   <figure class="aligncenter"><a href="https://blog.iannelson.uk/wp-content/uploads/2023/08/NCrunchMetrics.png"><img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/NCrunchMetrics.png" alt="" /></a></figure>
 </div>

-### NCrunch Doesn&#8217;t Make Me Hunt For Error Messages {#ncrunch-doesn-t-make-me-hunt-for-error-messages.wp-block-heading}
+### NCrunch Doesn’t Make Me Hunt For Error Messages {#ncrunch-doesn-t-make-me-hunt-for-error-messages.wp-block-heading}

 When my code fails a test assertion, or even when it fails to compile, the reasons, just like the code-coverage data, are right there in my face, almost immediately.
-I don&#8217;t have to go hunting for the problem, I can access the compiler errors or stack traces for failed assertions without leaving the window in which I&#8217;m coding.
+I don’t have to go hunting for the problem, I can access the compiler errors or stack traces for failed assertions without leaving the window in which I’m coding.

 <div class="wp-block-image">
   <figure class="aligncenter"><a href="https://blog.iannelson.uk/wp-content/uploads/2023/08/NCrunchExceptions.png"><img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/NCrunchExceptions.png" alt="" /></a></figure>